 Energy

-Energy is vital to papermaking and we are proud of our efforts to reduce energy usage.
-We generate more than 85% of our total mill energy needs from renewable, carbon-neutral biomass residuals rather than fossil fuels.
+Energy is vital to the papermaking process, and we are proud of our efforts to reduce energy consumption.
+We generate more than 80% of our total mill energy needs from renewable, carbon-neutral biomass residuals, reducing our reliance on fossil fuels.
 Biomass residuals are the by-products from converting a tree into cellulose pulp.

 Biogenic Carbon Cycle